 If an applicant or student faces financial constraints, he or she may apply for a work scholarship or ministry scholarship.
 As funds become available, qualifying students may receive scholarship help.
 These funds get transferred from the Scholarship Fund to the university operational account on behalf of the student and the student’s bill is credited.

 The annual cost of educating one full-time student is $4520.
 All expenses not covered by tuition or scholarship payments are drawn from the General Fund.

 Like most higher education institutions, Central Africa Baptist University relies on one-time donations, monthly support, and occasional grants.
 These external funds enable CABU to finance the cost of running the campus as well as enable us to keep tuition costs affordable.

-CABU is registered in Zambia as a non-profit foundation, and in the United States is registered as CABU, USA, a 501c3 non-profit charity.
+CABU is registered in Zambia as a non-profit foundation.